aferri-alstom/vscode-vba/README.md

 dim var_name as boolean  ' by typing bool dim var_name as integer  ' by typing int dim var_name as string   ' by typing string

+dim var_name as type     ' by typing type
 ```

 For private or public declaration type **p** or **pu** before the type: